Skip to main content

 build:rbe --remote_timeout=3600

-Note: the above is simply an example.
-Please adjust as needed to a given use case.
+The above is an example, change it as needed to a given use case.

 Once completed, jobs should be able to run on the remote executors seamlessly, provided the configuration points to the right place.
-Additional build failures may be encountered initially that did not occur before; as stated previously, remote execution requires greater attention to detail in the structure of the build tree.
+You may encounter additional build failures that did not occur before.
+Remote execution requires greater attention to detail in the structure of the build tree.

-Further configuration of the remote executors, including but not limited to direct provisioning of the underlying compute, can be found in the Workflows configuration documentation.
+You can find further configuration of the remote executors, including but not limited to direct provisioning of the underlying compute, in the Workflows configuration documentation.

 Adding multiple platforms

 Remote execution in Bazel is essentially a train station.
 Work (passengers) come in from the client and expects to be routed to a worker (destination).
 The train, in this case, is called a platform.
 It dictates how work is routed to underlying compute.
-Above, it was specified how to create a platform for use in a single-track topology.
-However, it may be desirable to route specific targets to specific underlying compute.
+Above specified how to create a platform for use in a single-track topology.
+However, you may want to route specific targets to specific underlying compute.
 Doing so means that, metaphorically, there need to be more trains that travel on dedicated tracks, along with additional destinations.
 This adds up to needing more platforms and more workers.
 This section covers how to create both in Bazel and in Terraform.

 What is a platform?